john-cd/rust_howto/src/concerns/configuration.md

 ## Config

-[config][config]: layered configuration system for Rust applications.
-Read from JSON, TOML, YAML, INI, RON, JSON5 files.
+[Config][config] is a layered configuration system for Rust applications.
+It reads from JSON, TOML, YAML, INI, RON, JSON5 files.

 ## Confy